 When grooms scampered from the grand stables to take charge of the horses and carriage, Nathaniel hopped down and strode off toward Chandler Hall.
 He crossed the glassy marble floor of the entry hall, turned the handle of the study door, and nudged his way in.
 “Hullo, return of the prodigal son and all that.
 How is everyone this afternoon?”

-The baronet’s study was a slim semicircle that, with the entrance hall and a few other chambers, made up the echoing rotunda of Chandler Hall.
-Tall windows and a set of glass-paned doors alternated with bookshelves, all stuffed with heavy bound volumes.
+The baronet’s study was a slim semicircle that, with the entrance hall and a few other chambers, made up the echoing domed heart of Chandler Hall.
+Tall windows alternated with bookshelves stuffed with heavy bound volumes, while a set of French doors let out onto a path to the stables.

-Spare and unadorned, it wasn’t a pleasant room, exactly.
+Spare and unadorned, the study wasn’t a pleasant space, exactly.
 But it was efficient.
-Which, Nathaniel supposed, suited his father much better than a study full of burled walnut and red velvet tapestries.
+Which, Nathaniel supposed, suited his father much better than a room full of burled walnut and red velvet tapestries.

 Sir William Chandler sat behind the stretching mahogany table he used as a desk.
 The feathered barb of a quill lay in picked-apart shreds across a series of papers before him.
 “Nathaniel.”
 When he looked up, his heavy slate-gray brows were furrowed.
 “Right, right.
 You were meant to be back today.”